marianesreis/CMAP/README.md

 2) Calculation of the a priori probability of trajectories;
 3) Computation of CMAP and classification of results.

 These codes are under revision and being made public accordingly.
-Preliminary versions of codes and input datasets may be made available conditioned to direct and reasonable requests.
-Please create an Issue (https://github.com/marianesreis/CMAP/issues) or contact me at mariane.reis@inpe.br for more information.
+Please check the HTML file "How_to_CMAP" in the files for a demonstration of the input dataset and an example of an R script to use CMAP.
+Please create an Issue (https://github.com/marianesreis/CMAP/issues) or contact me at mariane.reis@inpe.br for more information and/or suggestions.

 When using the algorithm, please cite the original paper:
 M. S. Reis, L. V. Dutra, M. I. S. Escada, and S. J. S. Sant’anna, "Avoiding Invalid Transitions in Land Cover Trajectory Classification With a Compound Maximum a Posteriori Approach," in IEEE Access, vol. 8, pp. 98787-98799, 2020, doi: 10.1109/ACCESS.2020.2997019.

-Please check the HTML file "How_to_CMAP" in the files for a demonstration of the input dataset and an example of an R script to use CMAP.